 - Residency Requirement.
 All first-years and sophomores are required to live on campus in residence halls, apartments, or College Houses.
 Juniors and seniors interested in living off campus in private rentals should enter the Off-Campus Housing Lottery to seek approval to be released from their on campus living obligation.
 Approval to live off campus is not guaranteed and therefore students should refrain from signing leases until receiving approval to live off campus from the Office of Residential Life.
 The Office of Residential Life and Office of the Dean of Students will review all lottery names and may deny anyone for whom living off campus may not be the best option for the student or for the local-area community.

 - Assignment Information.
 Assignments for first-year students are made based on information requested prior to enrollment.
-Each spring, upperclass students choose housing for the next year by participating in the housing lottery.
+Generally, the housing lottery is held in the spring.
+Information regarding the housing lottery will be announced by the Office of Residential Life.
+Except for students already assigned housing through an on-campus job, Upperclass students choose housing for the next year by participating in the housing lottery.
 The lottery is run by the Residential Life staff.
-Lottery information is distributed immediately following spring vacation.
+Lottery information is typically distributed immediately following spring vacation.
 Students returning for second semester, including those returning from off-campus study, are assigned via an open rooms process.
 All assignments are made at the room/suite/apartment level, students select their individual bedrooms when applicable.
 For more information, contact the Director of Residential and Housing Operations in the Office of Residential Life.

-- Right to Assign.
+- Right to Assign and Reassign.
 The Director of Residential and Student Life reserves the right to assign any vacancy in College-owned housing at any time, and/or to reassign any student at any time.

 - Occupancy Periods.
 Housing is available only when the College is in regular session.
-Students are required to vacate College housing between semesters and during spring break.
+Students are required to vacate College housing between semesters and during spring break and when residences are otherwise closed.
 Information about dates and times that College residences open and close are published in the academic calendar in the Student Handbook.
 Closing notices are sent to on-campus students prior to each closing.
-All students, except graduating seniors, are required to vacate within twenty-four hours of their last exam.
+Unless otherwise specified by the College, all students, except graduating seniors, are required to vacate within twenty-four hours of their last exam.
 Students who arrive before housing opens or remain after housing closes without express permission from the Office of Residential Life may face disciplinary action and/or incur fees.

 - Transitional Housing.
 Students who need housing between semesters, during spring break, or during the summer should read the closing notices and/or contact the Office of Residential Life prior to these periods.
-Remaining in College housing when the College is not in session, without permission of the Office of Residential Life, is a violation of College policy.
+Remaining in College housing when the College is not in session or when residences are otherwise closed, without permission of the Office of Residential Life, is a violation of College policy.

 - Opening Day.
 All students must arrive no earlier than the scheduled opening day for fall and spring semesters.
 Early arrivals are not permitted.
 For more information, contact the Director of Residential and Housing Operations in the Office of Residential Life.